-The District's long-term debt as of March 31, 2023, consists of amounts owed to the Developer for operating advances and utility infrastructure totaling \$6,167,044.
-It is anticipated that operating advances and construction costs will be reimbursed from proceeds of future bond sales.
+The District's long-term debt as of March 31, 2024, consists of amounts owed to the Developer for operating advances and utility infrastructure totaling \$7,832,738.
+A portion of these costs were reimbursed from proceeds of the Series 2024 Bond Anticipation Notes sold subsequent to year end (see Note 12).